JemmaD/oss2019/content/faq/I'd-like-to-join-the-summit.md

 ### Why should I join?
 Here are four excellent reasons for you to join the Summit:
-1. The summit will bring together leading figures from OWASP, security, development, government agencies and vendor companies
+1. The Summit will bring together leading figures from OWASP, security, development, government agencies and vendor companies
-2. In the working sessions you will get to tackle some of the hardest security problems we face in 2019 and create actionable solutions
+2. In the working sessions, you will get to tackle some of the hardest security problems we face in 2019 and create actionable solutions
 3. Connect with like-minded individuals who are passionate about AppSec, get chatting over breakfast, lunch or dinner, during summit activities, or at the end of summit party
 4. Take advantage of the unique summit venue at Woburn Forest Center Parcs, an environment designed for maximum geek-time, synergies and collaboration